AOEpeople/techradar/radar/2021-01-01/angular.md

 Actually in version 11 Angular has become an adult SPA framework with much faster build time and significant smaller production builds.
 Updating to newer versions has become mostly a "no-brainer" which helps us to integrate latest community bug-fix & improvements on a friday during a cup of coffee.
-Angular ships as a fully integrated development platform from scaffolding, code generation, routing, guarding, unit/e2e-testing, multi language builds (i18n) and stable dev/build processes and keeping it extensible at the same time.
-This "ganzheitlichkeit" makes Angular in the beginning way more difficult to learn but once understood it's a great candidate to go very fast into "requirement implementation" aka early providing value rather than library wiring.
+Angular ships as a fully integrated development platform from scaffolding, code generation, routing, guarding, unit/e2e-testing, multi-language builds (i18n) and stable dev/build processes and keeping it extensible at the same time.
+This holistic nature of Angular makes it in the beginning way more difficult to learn but once understood it's a great candidate to go very fast into "requirement implementation" aka early providing value rather than library wiring.
 Beside the existing telco-industry projects we've actually also chosen Angular for resource critical industry 4.0 / embedded projects.
 Here we've selected Angular beside the